Long1988X/Papers_Books_Notes/README.md

 # Introduction

-This repository mainly records and summarizes the papers related to autonomous driving that I have read;
+This repository mainly records and summarizes the papers and basic knowledge books related to autonomous driving that I have read;

 Including papers, codes, notes and other references related to Perception(computer vision), Planning and Control;